7db9a/immutag/README.md

 These should be easily swappable with alternatives.

-### Directory structure

-You can have many filesystems.
-They're all in the `.immutag` directory located by default in $HOME, unless specified otherwise.
+Things are done locally, but can be pushed to network (bitcoin and ipfs).
+All the local immutag data is in`.immutag/`.
+Immutag can be initialized locally (think like git), or globally (think like `npm install $package --global`).
 Each filesystem is named after the first address in a bitcoin HD wallet.
 A git directory is named after the filesystem's bitcoin address.

+**Default**

+On `immutag init` in a directory, immutag only manages the files found recursively in it.
+It's the equivalent of `git init`.

+In the example below, `1LrTst` is the address of the filesystem, which is also bitcoin address.
+By deafult, there can only be single fileystem.

 ```
 .immutag